 - 2 ounces of baby spinach, roughly chopped

-- 2 tablespoons of flat-leaf spinach, chopped
+- 2 tablespoons of flat-leaf parsley, chopped for garnish

 - Using the saute setting, heat the olive oil and 1 tablespoon of butter.

 - Add the onion, thyme, and chile de Arbol.
 Saute for 5-10 minutes until the onions are turning golden brown.